jessegarrido/SmartRecorder/README.md

 # SmartRecorder
-Shell script to record mp3 audio and upload it to DropBox
+Shell script for headless stereo audio recording and upload to DropBox via a raspberry pi.
+Drive audio transport buttons, footpedal, and 3 LEDs from pi IO.